-Ever since the reconcentration of share ownership began in the US in the 1980s, institutional investors have been looked to as the solution to the problem first identified by Berle and Means in the 1930s, the way that diffusion of stock ownership among the general public left management in control of large corporations.
+Ever since the reconcentration of share ownership began in the US in the 1980s, institutional investors have been looked to as the solution to the problem first identified by Berle and Means in the 1930s, the way that diffusion of stock ownership among the general public left the managers in control of large corporations.
 In particular, the hope was that institutions exercising "voice" could constrain various sorts of mis-management better than control market devices like hostile tender offers, which were feasible economically only where strategic or operational shortfalls had become very serious and which were, in any event, highly disruptive.
-The relatively large stakes held by institutional owners coupled with access to sophisticated securities analysis would reduce collective action barriers and would thus open the way to superior "voice" strategies.
-That was the hope.
-The reality has deviated considerably from an Athenian ideal of shareholder engagement.
+The relatively large stakes held by institutional owners coupled with access to sophisticated securities analysis would reduce collective action barriers and would thus open the way to superior